Further information#

 [1, 3, 9, 27, 81, 243]

-We note that in this case this corresponds to powers of \(3\), and indeed we can prove that: \(a_n = 3 ^ {n - 1}\).
-We will not carry out the proof here but one approach to doing it would be to use proof by induction which is closely related to recursive functions.
+In this case this corresponds to powers of \(3\), and indeed you can prove that: \(a_n = 3 ^ {n - 1}\).
+The proof is not given here but one approach to doing it would be to use induction which is closely related to recursive functions.

-We can write a different python function that uses this formulae.
+You can write a different python function that uses this formula.
 This is called iteration:

 def calculate_sequence(n):